BugenZhao/Simulator/README.md

 - [x] *CS:APP* Y86-64 Pipe ([Sources](Sources/Y86_64PipeLib)) ([Design](Resources/Y86_64PipeDesign.pdf)) *[ISA tests passed]*

 - [ ] ...

+### Notes

+- In order to test the correctness of the implementations of the Y86-64 simulators, I ported *YIS*, the instruction-level simulator provided by *CS:APP 3e*, and wrapped it in Swift.
+There may be a stack overflow bug during the Swift-C interoperation when we run it through SwiftPM, which has been roughly resolved by using global variables instead.
+For more details, check [CYis](Sources/CYis) and [YisWrapper](Sources/YisWrapper).
+- The tester in *CS:APP 3e*'s architecture lab yields **~950** cases to test the correctness, including the `iadd` extension instruction.
+Actually, there are some bugs in the cases testing the pipeline control combinations, since the tester may inherit the code from *2e*, and generate Y86-64 objects with incorrect instruction length assumptions, resulting in some overlap between data and instructions which may not be expected and make no sense on testing the pipeline control combinations.
+All objects at [Resources/Objects/ISA](Resources/Objects/ISA) have been fixed to correct behaviors.
+And both Seq and Pipe simulators have passed them all.

 ## Get Started
 An example of Accumulator is shown below, check [here](Sources/Simulator/Examples/Accumulator.swift) for more details.